-Why being consistent is so important when it comes to people management21 Mar 2018
+Why being consistent is so important when it comes to people management12 Feb 2019

 From the employee surveys that we conduct for our clients, the text questions always make for an interesting read.
 So many comments are made about management, in terms of how some managers are either good or bad in different ways.
-Some recent examples include managers who allegedly don’t delegate properly; make seemingly harsh decisions as opposed to those in other teams; or who never give praise, when other people are being given recognition for their efforts on a regular basis.
+For example, managers who allegedly don’t delegate properly; make seemingly harsh decisions as opposed to those in other teams; or who never give praise, when other people are being given recognition for their efforts on a regular basis.

-Of course, not all comments stem from management problems – its sometimes the case that the individuals themselves perceive things more negatively than others.
+Of course, not all comments stem from management problems – it can be that some individuals have a more negative perception than others.
 However, from our experience, having different management styles and inconsistency with how people are managed is often the cause of problems relating to people feeling that they’re being treated unfairly in some way.

 Communication is key